Who is Russia's top field commander in Ukraine? The US isn't sure. - KTVZ

 Col. Sergei Sukharev, the commander of an elite Russian airborne unit, was also killed in battle in Ukraine, Russian regional state TV network GTRK Kostroma reported Thursday.

-“The bottom line is that their command and control has broken down,” said Patraeus.
+“The bottom line is that their command and control has broken down,” said Petraeus.

 The sheer size of the invasion has only made things worse.
 Coordinating operations along a front that measures over 1,000 miles requires “extensive communication capability and command, control and intelligence resources that the Russians just don’t have,” Hertling added.